 I had a huge place in college.
 The kind of house you could throw an epic party at, fill it with people, and still have room for a fog machine and a giant six foot tall inflatable beer.
 When not indulging in health destroying activities, it was also big enough to house a full-sized boxing station.
 I had an 80lb heavy bag with a speed-bag hooked up.
 You could dance around wailing on it all day.
 Moving across country to a much smaller abode, I bequeathed the station to a relative and was bagless for years.

 Where can you put a heavy bag in your apartment?
-If you’re lucky enough to have a balcony, the ceiling above probably can’t support it.
+If you're lucky enough to have a balcony, the ceiling above probably can't support it.
 Nor will your landlord appreciate you trying to rig supports in your living room, so hanging a bag is a bad idea.
-Putting up a free-standing station likely isn’t an option if you value space in your bedroom, don’t want guests eating dinner around a sweaty canvas sack, or live with a girl, who will definitely not put up with a bag stand in the living room.
+Putting up a free-standing station likely isn't an option if you value space in your bedroom, don't want guests eating dinner around a sweaty canvas sack, or live with a roommate who will not put up with a bag stand in the living room.

 Can't find it local?
 Build it online:

 It turns out I was thinking about this the wrong way.
 There is no need, or room, for an 80lb heavy bag in your apartment.
 Luckily there is a small boxing equipment store near my apartment, and on a whim, I went in and found a 35lb punching bag that's under three feet long.
 At a cost of $35, it was a steal, so I walked out of there with a bag and a plan.
 A quick stop over at Home Depot yielded two heavy duty clips and some canvas car straps.